eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 You will see the prompt where you have to enter some values manually:

-The password can be anything, but has to be minimum 6 characters, has to have min 1 lower and 1 upper character, has a number in it, and one special condition other than "_".
+The password has to be minimum 6 characters, has to have min 1 lower and 1 upper character, has a number in it, and one special condition other than "_".

 There are also certain words that are reserved in Terraform, so you can use f.x your workstation name (Workstation-0, etc).